 Suppose the stock trades at INR 106 one business day before the ex-dividend date.
 On the ex-dividend date, the price adjusts by INR 5 and begins trading at INR 101 at the start of the trading session of the ex-dividend date.
 This is because anyone buying on the ex-dividend date will not receive dividends.

 However, there is no guarantee, but the price is often adjusted by the dividend amount on the ex-dividend date.
 Moreover, investors must understand the impact of dividend declaration on stock prices and become familiar with important dividend dates.

 Mature companies with stable earnings over several years pay out dividends to investors.
 They do this to attract investors and increase the value of their stock.
 Companies also pay dividends to reassure investors about the company’s financial health.

 Companies pay dividends as investors see it as a positive sign of management’s expectations.
 Investors’ confidence often increases with regular dividend payments.
 It gives them a message about the company’s future prospects.
 Investors seeking regular income often opt for such companies.
 Hence, increasing the demand for that stock.
 Hence this also increases the share price of the company.

 Dividends are payable to the investors in the form of cash or additional stock.
 Investors receive the amount in their bank account.
-Also, they are payable in the form of stock.
+Also, they are payable in the form of stock or asset (rarely).

-- Payment date: Date on which the dividend is credited to the shareholder’s accounts.
+- Payment date: The date on which dividends credit to the shareholder’s accounts.
 This is the final step of dividend payment.

 Yes, dividends are taxable as income.
 This income is taxable as per the applicable income tax slab rate of the shareholder.
-Also, the they are subject to TDS of 7.5% in case the dividend receivable is greater than INR 5,000.
-The rate has been cut from 10% to 7.5%, due to the pandemic outbreak and the new rate is only till March 2021.
+Also, they are subject to a TDS of 10% in case the dividend receivable is greater than INR 5,000.
 For non-individual shareholders (Company, Firm, HUF, etc.), this income is subject to TDS without any limit.